msdevsec/msdevsec-typescript-react-cybersecurity-blog-template/README.md

 ## 🌟 Live Demo & Commercial Version

-### 🎮 Try it Live
-Visit [www.msdevsec.com](https://www.msdevsec.com) to see the blog platform in action with all premium features enabled.

 ### 💼 Get the Commercial Version
 For pricing, customization options, and access to the complete commercial source code with all premium features, contact us at https://msdevsec.com/contact or [admin@msdevsec.com](mailto:admin@msdevsec.com). </br>